BuddhimaB/SecureVisionAI/server/README.md

 You need to place above environmental variables on a .env files to run the application.
 As well as to run in the development environment you need to set PORT environmental variable also.

-And firebase config file is required to send the notifications to the mobile apps.
-Change the firebase-conf.json at src/services/.
-You can take this configuration file from firebase by creating a project.

 ## Provided endpoints and functionalities
  - User CRUD operations